Windows 11 24H2 new features

 Here's everything there's to know about Windows 11 24H2 new features, release date, changes, and more.

-Although the specifics of version 24H2 are still unknown, it’s known that the company will focus heavily on continuing to integrate AI across Windows 11, including improving Copilot across the system and apps and introducing new features, such as Voice Clarity, Super Resolution, and Speak for me.
+If one thing is certain about version 24H2, it is that the company will focus heavily on continuing to integrate AI across Windows 11, including improving Copilot across the system and apps and introducing new features, such as Windows Recall, Voice Clarity, Windows Studio Effects, Live Captions, and Automatic Super Resolution (Auto SR).
+However, these features will require AI-capable hardware, and existing devices are not likely to get them.

-The feature update will also include non-AI improvements, such as the case of the new Energy Saver mode, Windows Protected Print Mode, the addition of the Linux Sudo command, new testing tools for the sound settings, and various improvements for existing features.
+The feature update also includes non-AI features and improvements, such as the case of the new Energy Saver mode, Windows Protected Print Mode, the addition of the Linux Sudo command, new testing tools for the sound settings, an updated version of File Explorer with share and archival improvements, and various changes for existing features.

-Similar to other releases, version 24H2 is expected to be a free upgrade for compatible Windows 11 and 10 devices.
-Also, since this is a significant refresh, it’ll require reinstallation.
+Windows 11 24H2 is a free upgrade for compatible Windows 11 and 10 devices.
+Since this is a significant refresh, it will require reinstallation.

 This guide highlights the most important features and changes appearing in previews through the Windows Insider Program and will be updated regularly to reflect the changes.
-The last update was on March 27, 2024, with the changes available to build 26085 in the Dev Channel.
-Also, let me know in the comments your thoughts on this new version.
+The last update was on October 1, 2024, with the changes available to build 26100.1882 in the Release Channel.
+Also, let me know your thoughts on this new version in the comments.

 What’s new on Windows 11 24H2